xinhuang/xinhuang.github.com/_posts/2015-10-23-visual-leak-detector-stack-overflow-and-thread-local-storage.md

 ```

 From the disassembled code we can find that the expansion occurs when the passed-in
 slot >= 0x40.
+This confirmed our guess.
-But since VLD will enter infinite recursion when it sees a TLS
+But since VLD will enter infinite recursion when it sees a TLS slot >= 0x40,
-slot >= 0x40, why the stack overflow is never observed before?
+why the stack overflow is never observed before?

 This question has puzzled me for quite some time: the expansion is already done
 in `TlsAlloc` for all threads, why memory allocation is still needed?